jeremybarbet/react-native-modalize/docs/PROPS.md

 Define the style of the handle on top of the modal.

 !> Be aware that if you change the height of the handle, the modal height won't change.

-It's not dynamic yet, feel free to open a PR to fix that.
+!> This object overwrites the [default styles](https://github.com/jeremybarbet/react-native-modalize/blob/master/src/styles.ts#L54-L64).

 | Type  | Required |
 | ----- | -------- |